Faculty Fellows at the Humanities Institute, 2019-2020

 professor, and one open to all levels, including Lecturers with lines in the Arts,

 The Fellows will be released from their teaching and service commitments (at normal salary and benefits) in order to engage in their own research and writing.
-Each Fellow will also receive a $5,000.00 research budget for the semester, to cover books, travel and other aspects of research.
+Each Fellow will also receive a $5,000.00 research budget for the semester, to cover books, travel and other research costs.

-Fellows are expected have an active presence at the Institute and attend HISB events during their tenure.
+Fellows are expected have an active presence at the Institute and attend HISB events during their fellowship year.

 Each Fellow is required to provide the HISB Director an end-of-fellowship report detailing

 execution of duties outlined above, as well as any manuscript submissions and/or publications

 Requirements for Application: